KartikeyPradhan/Projects/Android Application development Projects/Projects_Description.md

 the application

 ##Image Displayer
 This is a small application that works as a gallery.
 As a part of this project, I was required to implement various android concepts: Dynamic Fragments, Grid-Display, Menu Items, use of Asyntask(multi-threading).
+To run the application, install the ImageDisplayer.apk and then open the application.